-The small business administration statistics proves that 50% of the startups failed to survive in the five year period.
+The small business administration statistics prove that 50% of the startups failed to survive in the five year period.

 Finding and allocating funding, staffing your business with dedicated and passionate workers, and building long-term strategies can all be especially difficult when you’re running a not-for-profit business.

 But starting a nonprofit also comes with some valuable rewards like making a tangible difference in the world.